GATB/gatb-minia-pipeline/README.md

-GATB-Pipeline
+GATB-Minia-Pipeline
 -------------

-GATB-Pipeline is a de novo assembly pipeline for llumina data.
+GATB-Minia-Pipeline is a de novo assembly pipeline for llumina data.
 It can assemble genomes and metagenomes.
 The pipeline consists of:
 - Bloocoo (error correction)